fortunejuggle/src/docs/lpic2.211.1.md

 Since October 2008, RFC 5321 is used to describe the SMTPprotocol.

-When an SMTPclienthas a message to transmit, it establishes a two-way transmission channel to an SMTPserver.
+When an SMTP client has a message to transmit, it establishes a two-way transmission channel to an SMTPserver.
 The responsibility of the client is to transfer the message to one or more SMTP servers, or to report a failure to do so.